Learn about the common OTC drugs for children with nasal congestion and cough from the doctors at KK Women's and Children's Hospital (KKH).

 What you should know about over the counter drugs

-Commonly available over-the-counter (OTC) drugs for coughs and colds include decongestants, antihistamines, cough suppressants (antitussives), expectorants and antipyretics.
+SingHealth group, share the uses and benefits of commonly available over-the-counter (OTC) drugs for coughs and colds, that include decongestants, antihistamines, cough suppressants (antitussives), expectorants and antipyretics.

 Decongestants shrink the blood vessels (or decongest them) in the nose, reducing the swelling and allowing easier breathing.